-Drawing insight from the ancient scripture, Kashyap Samhita, the author suggests that 'being observant' is one of the core clinical skills for the therapist.
+Drawing insight from the ancient scripture, Kashyap Samhita, the author suggests that being observant' is one of the core clinical skills for the therapist.
 She has effectively explained the issue by illustrating a few cases.
-A discussion of cyber addiction sensitizes the need for a child-centric approach.
+A discussion cyber addiction sensitizes the need for a child-centric approach.

-The author adopts a life cycle approach here, highlighting the importance of developmental tasks during different stages of life with reference to the characteristic needs, stresses.
-She also explains the role of the sixteen for fulfilling these needs. samskaaras Throughout this work, she has tried to orient the readers toward the holistic aspect of human development.
+The author adopts a life cycle approach here, highlighting the importance of developmental tasks during different stages of life with reference to the characteristic needs, and stresses.
+She also explains the role of the sixteen sanskaaras for fulfilling these needs.
+Throughout this work, she has tried to orient the readers toward holistic aspect of human development.
 This is meaningful for the parents as well as practicing counselors.
 In fact, this is one of the most engaging sections of the book.
-Although, a complete life cycle approach, rituals including such all sixteen sodashakarma: two at the prenatal stage (garbhadhana, sheemantham), and fourteen at (jathaka, namakaran, postnatal stage annaprasha, chauda or keshakandana, karnaveda, upanyana, akshrabhyasam, vivaham, gruhastashram, vanaprastham, and sanyas), a section of this is discussed.
+Although, a complete life cycle approach, including all sixteen rituals such as sodashakarma: two at the prenatal stage (garbhadhana, sheemantham), and fourteen at postnatal stage (jathaka, namakaran. annaprasha, chauda or keshakandana. karnaveda, upanyana, akshrabhyasam, vivaham, gruhastashram, vanaprastham, and sanyas), a section of this is discussed.
 This may be due to its redundancy.
-However, the discussion serves as a roadmap for the subsequent chapters written from the same perspective.
-Here, she has passively questioned the practicalities of the concept on the ground of changing demands of analysis Even critical the life. a of contemporaneousness samskaaras would have been meaningful.
+However, the discussion serves a roadmap for the subsequent chapters written from the same perspective.
+Here, she has passively questioned about the practicalities of the concept on the ground of changing demands of life.
+Even a critical analysis of the contemporaneousness samskaaras would have been meaningful.

-In the chapter on childhood, the author formulates a basic assumption that the young child is a 'scientist in the crib' and that, "All children are born gifted with creativity and it is the adults who come in the way of their overall development because adults need to teach them everything" (p.
+In the chapter on childhood, the author formulates a basic priori that the young child is a scientist in the crib' and that, "All children are born gifted with creativity and it is the adults who come in the way of their overall development because adults need to teach them everything" (p.
 20).
-The statement appears to have poetic justification, but undermines the nurturing role of the parents in unfolding the potentials of the child.
+The statement appears to have poetic justification, for saying so but undermines the nurturing role of the parents in unfolding the potentials of the child.

-She describes healthy rituals that provide psychological and physical support to the pregnant women and maintain their hygiene at conception and thereafter, maintaining a positive attitude until the baby is born.
-In this context, garbhadhaana. explains about the pumshavana.
-The latter is about the rituals to have a male child for the progeny (Vardhan, 1990), which is a questionable practice.
-In fact, the Vedic scholars of India were careful They offered observers. have several recommendations regarding pregnancy (Rakhshani et. al. 2015).
+She describes healthy rituals that provide psychological and physical support to the pregnant women and maintaining her hygiene at conception and thereafter, maintaining a positive attitude until the baby is born.
+In this context she explains about the garbhadhaana, pumshavana.
+The later is about the rituals to have a male child for the progeny (Vardhan, 1990), which is a questionable practice.
+In fact, the Vedic scholars of India were careful observers.
+They have offered several recommendations regarding pregnancy (Rakhshani et. al. 2015).